eqxDev/omnipay-klarna/README.md

 <a href="https://github.com/thephpleague/omnipay">Omnipay</a> is a framework agnostic, multi-gateway payment
 processing library for PHP 7.3+.
 This package implements Klarna Online Payment Gateway support for Omnipay.

-* You have to contact the Garanti(Gvp) for the document.

 ## Requirement

 * PHP >= 7.3.x,